MESA serves students across the educational pathway

-The MESA mentor program matches employees with Engineering and Computer Science students for a period of six months to one year.
+The MESA mentor program matches employees with engineering and computer science students for six months to one year.
 Mentor pairs meet monthly to discuss student areas of study and interest as well as non-academic topics that will prepare students as they launch their careers.

-The program provides students an insider’s look into careers in technology and the workplace culture of the host company.
-It helps them make better, more informed decisions on where they might like to focus, and encourages them to stay the course toward their career goals.
-Employees gain multiple perspectives on common work related issues and obstacles while enhancing their own career development, specifically in coaching, leadership and recruiting skills.
-The program benefits the company by exposing it to an emerging talent pool of diverse individuals with a high success potential, and by getting to know these prospective employees in a more intimate and longitudinal manner than traditional hiring practices.
+Students get an insider’s look into STEM careers and the workplace culture of the host company.
+It helps them make more informed decisions on where they might like to focus, and encourages them toward their career goals.
+Employees gain enhancie their own career development, specifically in coaching, leadership and recruiting skills.
+Companies benefit exposure it to an emerging talent pool of diverse individuals with a high success potential, and by getting to know these prospective employees in a more intimate and longitudinal manner than traditional hiring practices.

 The MESA IDEA Accelerator project aims to provide training to MESA’s 4-year university students in the tech startup accelerator process to build their entrepreneurship skills.
 Throughout its history, while MESA has prepared its post-secondary students to enter the STEM workforce as entry-level engineers and scientists, the program has not provided entrepreneurship training or meaningful exposure to the world of tech startups.